 For on-line sites, it's easy - just update your information.
 Be sure you have at least one registration that matches the way your name appears on the voter registration rolls.
 That way, the collected data will be matched by the data harvesters and go to whatever bogus or semi-bogus phone number and email address you provide.
 (The idea is to make it easy for the data harvesters to associate your voter registration with bad data, and therefore not sequence to good data.)Typical on-line sites are change.org and moveon.org for progressives, and America First, Americans for Prosperity and Maggie's List for conservatives.
 These are listed in Wikipedia (List of PACs), and the cognizant ones should be easily recognisable.
 Look for any political issue-oriented group you may have interacted with.

-... typically until the next election cycle, but providing bad data will stop at least some of the attacks in the next election cycle.
+... typically until the next election cycle, but providing bad data will stop at least some of the attacks even in the current election cycle.
+(A handful of campaigns use old lists, but will use current data.)

 There are multiple ways of doing this.